 Equipment used and attention to detail during recording

-as any movement would result in the rustling of clothes and cable noise, so I stood quietly under the bus stop for around 20 minutes.
+Moving my body would introduce rustling of clothes and cable noise, so I stood quietly under the bus stop for about 20 minutes.

 Takuma Station was very quiet late at night, with the only sound echoing through the air as the rain spread across the ground.
 You can get a feel for this atmosphere in the fixed-point video posted on YouTube

-The filming footage from that day is also featured in the article "Heading to Mt.
-Shiude in heavy rain and fog -- a fantastic morning born from viewer feedback."
+The filming record from that day is also featured in the article "To Mt.
+Shionide in Heavy Rain and Fog—A 'Fantastic Morning' Born from Viewer Feedback."

 Why did you start POND5 in the first place?